nix-community/flakelight/README.md

 }
 ```

-This flake exports the following:
+The above flakes export the following:

 - Per-system attributes for default systems (`x86_64-linux` and `aarch64-linux`)
 - `packages.${system}.default` attributes for each system